 Opens in early January.
 Award period begins July 1 and lasts 18 months.

-The Spring funding cycle is open.
+The Spring funding cycle is closed.
 Here are the upcoming deadlines:

 - 01/03/22: Application opens